By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 Cons: More difficulty in implementation due to time constraints.
 For example, command

-allows us to add a time to a class.
-In this case, our Task
+task edit allows us to add a time to a class.
+In this case, our Task is

 with the same description, and the specified time.